pescap/EasyHPC/docs/source/deepxde.rst

 .. image:: ~Image/RedNeuronal.png

-As shown in the figure, the layer of neurons is represented with a nonlinear transformation.
-In each layer shown in figure 1, the network uses the same activation function (nonlinear transformation in figure 2).
+As shown in the figure, the layer of neurons is represented with a non-linear transformation.
+In each layer shown in Figure 1, the network uses the same activation function (non-linear transformation in Figure 2).

 There are many activation functions